Iraq's Kurdistan region presidency rejects federal court's oil and gas ruling - NewsBreak

 Iraq's Kurdistan region presidency rejects federal court's oil and gas ruling

-LONDON (Reuters) -The Kurdistan Region’s presidency in Iraq rejected on Monday a federal court ruling on its oil and gas activities, and said the region would continue to exercise its constitutional rights on the matter.
+LONDON, Feb 28 (Reuters) - The Kurdistan Region's presidency in Iraq rejected on Monday a federal court ruling on its oil and gas activities, and said the region would continue to exercise its constitutional rights on the matter.

 The Kurdish regional government (KRG) has been developing oil and gas resources independently of the federal government, and in 2007 enacted its own law that established the directives by which the region would administer these resources.